Raised fist

-The raised fist, or the clenched fist, is a long-standing image of mixed meaning, often a symbol of political solidarity.
-It is also a common symbol of communism, socialism, and other revolutionary social movements.
-It can also represent a salute to express unity, strength, or resistance.
+The raised fist, or the clenched fist, is a long-standing image of mixed meaning, often a symbol of solidarity, especially with a political movement.
+It is a common symbol representing a wide range of political ideologies, most notably socialism, communism, anarchism, and trade unionism, and can also be used as a salute expressing unity, strength, or resistance.

 History

 The origin of the raised fist as either a symbol or gesture is unclear.
 Its use in trade unionism, anarchism, and the labor movement had begun by the 1910s.
 William "Big Bill" Haywood, a founding member of the Industrial Workers of the World, used the metaphor of a fist as something greater than the sum of its parts during a speech at the 1913 Paterson silk strike.
 Journalist and socialist activist John Reed described hearing a similar description from a participant in the strike.
 A large raised fist rising from a crowd of striking workers was used to promote a mass strike in Budapest in 1912.
 In the United States, clenched fist was described by the magazine Mother Earth as "symbolical of the social revolution" in 1914.

 The use of the fist as a salute by communists and antifascists is first evidenced in 1924, when it was adopted for the Communist Party of Germany's Roter Frontkämpferbund ("Alliance of Red Front-Fighters").
 In reaction, the Nazi Party adopted the well-known Roman salute two years later.
 The gesture of the raised fist was apparently known in the United States as well, and is seen in a photograph from a May Day march in New York City in 1936.
 It is perhaps best known in this era from its use during the Spanish Civil War of 1936–1939, as a greeting by the Republican faction, and known as the "Popular Front salute" or the "anti-fascist salute".

 The graphic symbol was popularised in 1948 by Taller de Gráfica Popular, a print shop in Mexico that used art to advance revolutionary social causes.
 Its use spread through the United States in the 1960s after artist and activist Frank Cieciorka produced a simplified version for the Student Nonviolent Coordinating Committee: this version was subsequently used by Students for a Democratic Society and the Black Power movement.

 The raised right fist was frequently used in posters produced during the May 1968 revolt in France, such as La Lutte continue, depicting a factory chimney topped with a clenched fist.

-A raised right fist icon appears prominently as a feminist symbol on the covers of two major books by Robin Morgan, Sisterhood is Powerful, published in 1970, and Sisterhood Is Forever, in 2003.
-The symbol had been popularised in the feminist movement during the Miss America protest in 1968 which Morgan co-organised.
+Robin Morgan designed the feminist symbol of a raised fist within the Venus symbol for a protest of the 1969 Miss America pageant, where it was popularized.

-A raised fist incorporates the outline of the state of Wisconsin, as designed in 2011, for union protests against the state rescinding collective bargaining.
+A raised fist incorporating the outline of the state of Wisconsin, as designed in 2011, is meant for union protests against the state rescinding collective bargaining.